TartanLlama/tartanllama.github.io/_posts/2016-12-02-type-erasure-unified-call.md

 ---------------------------------

 Putting the two concepts together, by "type erasure with uniform call syntax", I mean allowing both non-member and member call syntax for types which supply either.
-An example with our `fooable` class from before:
+An example with our `Fooable` class from before:

 {% highlight cpp %}
-struct member {
+struct Member {
     void foo();
 };

-struct non_member{};
+struct NonMember{};

-void foo(const non_member&);
+void foo(const NonMember&);

-fooable member_erased {member{}};
+Fooable member_erased {Member{}};
 foo(member_erased);
 member_erased.foo();

-fooable non_member_erased {non_member{}};
+Fooable non_member_erased {non_member{}};
 foo(non_member_erased);
 non_member_erased.foo();
 {% endhighlight %}

-Note again that `member` and `non_member` are not related by inheritance, but this time they even declare `foo` in different ways. `fooable` does some magic which allows both of them to be called in either way.
+Note again that `Member` and `NonMember` are not related by inheritance, but this time they even declare `foo` in different ways. `Fooable` does some magic which allows both of them to be called in either way.

 Now for the magic.

 -------------------------------

-The usual way to do this kind of type erasure is to have some `storage` class with a pure virtual function, and a template class which inherits from `storage` and forwards the virtual call to the type-erased object.
+The usual way to do this kind of type erasure is to have some `Storage` class with a pure virtual function, and a template class which inherits from `Storage` and forwards the virtual call to the type-erased object.

 {% highlight cpp %}
-struct storage {
+struct Storage {
     virtual void docall() = 0;
 };

 template <typename T>
-struct storage_impl : storage {
+struct StorageImpl : Storage {
     T m_t;

-    storage_impl (T t) : m_t {std::move(t)} {}
+    StorageImpl (T t) : m_t {std::move(t)} {}

     void docall() override {
         m_t.foo();